ncullen93/docs/README.md

 ```

 As you can see, the first thing to do is write all the languages to be included in the tabs separated
-by a comma.
+by a vertical line with no spaces.
 The next thing to do is to separate the language snippets by exactly three equal signs (`===`).
 This will render correctly in the ants.dev docs.
 Do not use any brackets around the languages.

 ## Other notes